Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Acknowledgements

 \section{Acknowledgements}

-This material is based on work supported by grants of CONICYT-Chile, Fondecyt 1210315, and the Advanced Center for Electrical and Electronic Engineering, Basal Project FB0008.
-Camilo Ramírez is supported by ANID-Subdirección de Capital Humano/Magíster-Nacional/2023 - 22230232 master's scholarship.
-The work of Marcos Orchard is supported by grants of CONICYT-Chile, Fondecyt 1210031.
-We thank Diane Greenstein and Sebastián Espinoza for editing and proofreading all this material.
+This material is based on work supported by grants of CONICYT-Chile, Fondecyt 1210315, and the Advanced Center for Electrical and Electronic Engineering, Basal Project AFB240002.
+Camilo Ramírez is supported by ANID-Subdirección de Capital Humano/Magíster-Nacional/2023 - 22230232 master’s scholarship.
+The work of Marcos Orchard is supported by grants of CONICYT-Chile , Fondecyt 1210031.
+We thank Diane Greenstein and Sebastián Espinosa for editing and proofreading all this material.